alibaba/bifrostui/packages/bui-core/src/Countdown/index.en-US.md

 ### Calculate server timestamp

-Adopt`serverTimestamp`set server timestamp, which can be used in conjunction with`endTimestamp`when used in conjunction, this attribute can be used to prevent situations where local time is modified and countdown errors occur.
+By setting the server timestamp through 'serverless timestamp', it can be used in conjunction with 'endtimestamp'.
+This property can be used to prevent situations where local time is modified and countdown errors occur.

 ```tsx
 import { Countdown, Stack } from '@bifrostui/react';